-But before you hit the weight rack (or invest in your own), Brannon stresses that working out with weights isn't just about curling dumbbells up and down.
+But before you hit the weight rack (or invest in your own), Brannon stresses that weight lifting for beginners or pros alike isn't just about curling dumbbells up and down.
 There are certain factors that you should pay attention to so that your workout is truly benefitting your overall strength (and even your overall mobility).
 Keep scrolling for the three weight training tips that she recommends you keep in mind for a more efficient and effective workout.

 The three key weight training tips to know

 1. Work in all planes of motion:

 As we know, we don't live our lives in just one plane of motion—and our workouts should follow suit.
 Multiplanar training is recommended by trainers since it gets your body moving in all different planes, which gives you more functional strength (aka strength that improves how easily you can perform the movements of your everyday life).